knpuniversity/symfony3-upgrade/knpu/new-dir-structure.md

 ```

 After moving it, we need to update a few things.
 Update `bootstrap` to `app/autoload.php`.
-In the section `testsuites` section, this is how phpunit know *where* tests live.
+In the `testsuites` section, this is how phpunit know *where* tests live.
 This can now simply be changed to `tests`... which is pretty cool.

-Finally, uncomment out the `php` block here and tell Symfony where your app directory
+Finally, uncomment out the `php` block and tell Symfony where your app directory
 is by changing the `KERNEL_DIR` value to `app/`.
 This is for functional tests: when
 Symfony tries to boot your kernel, it needs to know... where you kernel lives!

 Get back to the terminal.
-But don't run `phpunit -c app`, that's *old* new.
+But don't run `phpunit -c app`, that's *old* news.
 Just
 run:

 ```bash
 phpunit
 ```

-And hye, our tests are even passing!
+And hey, our tests are even passing!

 ## Changes to .gitignore